Including a variety of the top vegetables for digestion in your diet is a great way to boost your body’s ability to process nutrients efficiently.

 Cooking Vegetables for Better Digestion

 Some people actually have a difficult time digesting raw vegetables.
 This is because of a fiber called cellulose, which can be difficult for your body to break down.
 However, if you cook vegetables, it actually makes it easier to digest veggies.

 So if you have any issues eating raw vegetables, give them a quick cook!
-Saute, roast, blanch, steam — whichever method you choose to use to cook your vegetables will work to help them move more fluidly through your system.
+Sauté, roast, blanch, or steam — whichever method you choose to use to cook your vegetables will work to help them move more easily through your system.
 Oh, and if you’re wondering about the nutrients being “killed” off while cooking, check this article out.

 For a few ideas on how to cook summer vegetables, check out this story.
-For more ideas on digestion-friendly meals that feature cooked veggies, check out these delicious recipes:
+And for more ideas on digestion-friendly meals that feature cooked veggies, give these delicious recipes a try:

 - Simple Grilled Vegetable Skewers